 Alpha Lipoic Acid (ALA)

-It is the synthetic form of the naturally occurring lipoic acid.
-It is an organic sulfur compound that is found in every cell of the body.
-It is needed for glucose synthesis for energy production.
-ALA is famous for its antioxidant properties.
+ALA is the synthetic form of the naturally occurring lipoic acid.
+It is an organic sulfur compound that is found in every cell of the body, which is required for glucose synthesis for energy production.
+It is famous for its antioxidant properties.
 Alpha lipoic acid must not be confused with alpha linoic acid (ALA) which is a type of plant omega 3 fatty acid.

 These are the basic compounds that come together to form proteins.
 They are popularly referred to as ‘protein building blocks’.
 Twenty types of amino acids are needed to make proteins.
 The human body is only capable of making ten of these amino acids while the rest have to be sourced from the diet.

 This is a lipid between the cell-forming corneum.
 It fortifies the defence organism of the outer skin, normalises keratin layers and restructures the skin cell matrix.